-Violence towards parents by young people anger; aggression; violence; domestic; youth; family; parent; relationships; discipline ; Violence towards parents or other family members by young people is more common than many people think.
+Violence towards parents by young people anger; aggression; violence; domestic; youth; family; parents; relationships; discipline; teenagers; young; people ;

+Violence towards parents or other family members by young people is more common than many people think.
 Everyone has the right to feel safe and be respected, including parents.

 It is important not to ignore the violence or other types of abuse, and to keep yourself and other family members safe.
 It is also important to take action early to prevent or avoid violence.